-If 85% of people are in favour of recognising Indigenous Australians in the constitution – a record percentage of support – then why hasn’t it happened yet?
-What is holding back an crucial reform that is widely supported?
+85% of people favour recognising Indigenous Australians in the constitution.
+That is a record percentage of support.
+So, why hasn’t it happened yet?
+What is holding back the crucial reform of Indigenous Recognition that has wide support?

 Australian resistance to constitutional change

 The explanation begins with Australia’s history of resistance to constitutional change.
-Out of 44 referenda since Federation, only eight have been successful.
-As Frank Brennan pointed out, no Australian under the age of 56 has voted in a successful referendum.
+Out of 44 referenda since Federation, only eight succeeded.
+As Frank Brennan pointed out, no Australian under the age of 56 voted in a successful referendum.

 The next part of the explanation is the danger of an unsuccessful referendum.
 If the case for recognition were put to the Australian public unsuccessfully, the recognition movement would be set back by decades.
 In the words of Indigenous academic Prof. Marcia Langton: “A negative vote would completely rule out any question of this being taken up again in our lifetimes”.
 Before a referendum can be put to the public, its success must be guaranteed.